 01. Act Out Of Good Faith

 As stated above, effective networking is about building relationships and earning trust.
 So the first step to building a great network is to completely remove your interests from the equation.
 If you want to build great relationships and friendships start by listening to people and learning about their interests and the challenges that they might be facing.
 When engaging in conversations with new friends or people in your industry try to enter the conversation without thinking about how that person can help you.
 Simply listen to people and ask them thoughtful questions.
 Don’t try to sell them anything.
-See if there are things you can do to help people that doesn’t require any additional efforts from them or any implication of them needing to do anything back for you.
+See if there are things you can do to help people that don’t require any additional effort from them or any implication of them needing to do anything back for you.
 Simply be someone who is willing to lend a hand with no strings attached, this goes a long way.

 02. Find Opportunities to Connect with People in a Friendly Setting